rikakal/BOTB-Discord-Bot/README.md

 GUILDID=""

 ### Discord
-*Disclaimer: these instructions are for Discord's website currentt format as of February 5, 2025 -- Discord may change this format in the future.
-This is also using Discord.js version 14.16.3*
 1) Create your Discord bot from the Discord Developer Portal.
 2) Installation > Installation Contexts > Have only Guild Install checked
 3) Installation > Installation Contexts > Install Link > None